zeon-studio/hugoplate/content/english/homepage/_index.md

   - title: "Create A Digital Marketing Strategy"
     image: "/images/strategy.png"
-    content: "Whether you're an independent creator with no digital marketing know-how or a business looking to stay ahead of the competition, we're here to craft tailor- made packages to help get your personal or company brand out in the challenging online ether."
+    content: "Whether you're an independent creator with no digital marketing know-how or a business looking to stay ahead of the competition, we're here to craft tailor-made packages to help get your personal or company brand out in the challenging online ether."
     button:
       enable: false
       label: ""